delb-xml/delb-py/integration-tests/README.md

 XML documents, mostly TEI encodings.
 They are supposed to be executed with major code change proposals and before releases.

+The `requirements.txt` should contain a list of all libraries needed to run the scripts beside `delb`.

 ## Test corpus

 Place document collections into the `corpora` folder.
 The `fetch-corpora.py`